CMA and Affiliates

 Posted By Columbus Medical Association - CMA, Thursday, October 9, 2025

 Domestic violence is a pervasive public health issue that touches every community.
 It cuts across age, race, income and geography, leaving lasting harm to survivors and families.
 Nearly all healthcare professionals will eventually treat a patient impacted by domestic or family violence.
 For physicians, recognizing the signs and understanding the dynamics is essential.
+Each year, domestic violence affects an estimated 10 million people in the U.S., affecting one in four women and one in nine men.1 Despite these numbers, intimate partner violence remains highly underreported, which means the true prevalence is even greater.

 Domestic violence extends beyond physical harm.
 It includes emotional, psychological, financial and sexual abuse.
 These behaviors are used to exert control within intimate or family relationships.
 The patterns often escalate in severity over time, making early recognition by healthcare providers even more important.